apache/pekko-grpc/docs/src/main/paradox/buildtools/sbt.md

 ## JDK 8 support

-If you want to use TLS-based negotiation on JDK 8, Akka gRPC requires JDK 8 update 252 or later.
+If you want to use TLS-based negotiation on JDK 8, Pekko gRPC requires JDK 8 update 252 or later.
 JVM support for ALPN has been backported to JDK 8u252 which is now widely available.
-Support for using the Jetty ALPN agent has been [dropped in Akka HTTP 10.2.0](https://doc.akka.io/docs/akka-http/current/migration-guide/migration-guide-10.2.x.html#http-2-support-requires-jdk-8-update-252-or-later), and therefore is not supported by Akka gRPC.
+Support for using the Jetty ALPN agent has been dropped in Pekko HTTP, and therefore is not supported by Pekko gRPC.

-## Starting your Akka gRPC server from sbt
+## Starting your Pekko gRPC server from sbt

 You can start your gRPC application as usual with: